riehlegroup/msadoc/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Development Setup

-We provide a `settings.json` for **VS Code** that you can use for a seamlesss development workflow with prettier.
+We provide a `settings.json` for **VS Code** that you can use for a seamless development workflow with Prettier.
 To use it just `cp .vscode/recommended-settings.json .vscode/settings.json`

+### Build the client library

+Before performing any task on the frontend, make sure to compile the client library first.
+To do that, simply run the following command:
+`npm run compile-client-library`

+When building the client library, the old library output is always deleted first.
+This might lead to some "hiccups" in your IDE (i.e. your IDE might insist that the library does not exist, even after the build has finished).
+If you experience this problem, simply restart your IDE after building the client library.
+If you are using VSCode, you can alternatively use the "Restart TS server" and "Restart ESLint Server" commands.

 ## Available Scripts